 There are several situations where you might want to follow a high-fat diet:

 Carbohydrates are primarily energetic—their purpose is to give our cells energy.
-If you don’t do anything with your body, it doesn’t need very much energy, and thus you can largely replace them with fat.
+If you don’t do anything with your body, it doesn’t need very much energy, and thus you can largely replace carbs with fat.

 Being sedentary causes other problems that can be partially fixed with a low-carb diet.